 The vegan options at Burger King are the talk of the town!
-With the NEW Impossible Burger, they are moving in the right direction.
+With the Impossible Burger, they are moving in the right direction.
 For Vegans, it’s not as simple as just going & ordering it.
 We give you the low down below.

-On a positive note, you can now get a full Breakfast, Lunch, Dinner & Dessert at BK–if you’re ok with your food sharing fryers and/or asking for a different cooking surface. <-That’s putting a lot of trust in to the employees!
+On a positive note, you can now get a full Breakfast, Lunch & Dinner at BK–if you’re ok with your food sharing fryers and/or asking for a different cooking surface. <-That’s putting a lot of trust in to the employees!
 Word of warning though, too many French Toast Sticks will have you ready to go right back to bed.

 Vegan Options at Burger King